-During the 2011/12 reporting period there were 13 members on the Board.
+During the 2012/13 reporting period there were 14 members on the Board.
 The Registrar, three advisers and two observers also attended the meetings.
 The Board met formally on five occasions.
-Meetings were held in Sydney, Kurri Kurri and Canberra which included normal meetings and attendance at the Institution of Surveyors Southern/Murray Group seminar.
+Meetings were held in Sydney and Kurri Kurri.

 Board Subcommittees